4P0N/DoS_Attack/README.md

 # DoS_Attack
--help	show this manual"
+-help	show this manual
--a   	attack address ( must be given )"
+-a   	attack address ( must be given )
--port   port to be attacked ( Default: 80 ) "
+-port   port to be attacked ( Default: 80 )
--sp     spoofed IP address ( Default: random on each packet )"
+-sp     spoofed IP address ( Default: random on each packet )

 Usage: